Kwintenvdb/StreamCritic/README.md

 # StreamCritic
-Chrome extension that adds IMDb ratings to Netflix
+Chrome extension that adds IMDb ratings to Netflix.

+To be extended later to support more streaming services.

 ## How to build